delaware memorial bridge

 While the paving was under way, work was completed on the toll booths in anticipation of opening day, August 16, 1951.

 The Governors of Delaware and New Jersey headed the procession of cars across the new bridge, at that time the 6th largest in the world.
 The first paying customer, Omero C. Catan of Teaneck, NJ, paid his one-way 75 cent toll at 12:01 a.m. on August 16, 1951.

 The Original Span

-In fact, 6.4 million vehicles used the bridge in 1952 and by 1966 the count had risen to 8.2 million annually, with growth continuing each year thereafter.
+By its second year of operation in 1952, the bridge carried 6.4 million vehicles and by 1966 the count had risen to 8.2 million annually, with growth continuing each year thereafter.

-This photo was taken in 1957, six years after the Delaware Memorial Bridge was opened to the public.
+This photo was taken in 1957, six years after the Delaware Memorial Bridge was opened to the public in 1951.

 the twin span